 Kids can get depressed and disorders ranging from major depression to bipolar disorder are increasingly diagnosed in children, whose symptoms are especially likely to include irritability.
-Psychotherapy is often highly effective, although drug treatment may also be needed.
+Psychotherapy is often highly effective, although drug treatment has been prescribed.

 Depressive disorders, which include major depressive disorder (unipolar depression), dysthymic disorder (chronic, mild depression), and bipolar disorder (manic-depression), can have far-reaching effects on the functioning and adjustment of young people.